AUDIT REVEALS LARGEST SINGLE CHARITY EVENT IN SA HISTORY

 JOHANNESBURG, 19 August 2015: A record-breaking R26,054,869 has been revealed by auditors BDO SA, appointed Stakeholder Accounting Partners to The CEO SleepOut™ and The CEO SleepOut™ Trust (The Trust), as the official figure raised at the widely-publicised charity event held in June this year.

-See The Social Legacy, the event’s official video just released.
+, the event’s official video just released.

 Ali Gregg, founder of The Philanthropic Collection, which brought the CEO SleepOut™ concept and brand from Australia, has confirmed that the monies are being held by Girls & Boys Town (GBT) and were raised by the inaugural 702 Sun International CEO SleepOut™ held on June 18th.